WordPress/openverse/rfcs/20220223-convert_the_store_from_vuex_to_pinia.md

 2. Create a feature base branch, do all the conversion in it, and only merge a fully-converted store into main.
 This will ensure that we are merging a fully-working converted store, and if we find any blocking concern, we can easily revert the changes by closing the feature branch.

-While Pinia docs suggest that it is possible to migrate large projects from Vuex to Pinia module by module, they also say that using `disableVuex: false` is not recommended.
-Also, I'm not sure how to use Pinia stores from Vuex modules, and we do have several interdependent modules that call one another.
+While Pinia docs suggest that it is possible to migrate large projects from Vuex to Pinia module by module, they also say that using `disableVuex: false` is not recommended. ~Also, I'm not sure how to use Pinia stores from Vuex modules, and we do have several interdependent modules that call one another.~ In this case, we can use Pinia stores inside the Vuex stores by calling `useXStore()` inside getters, mutations and actions.

 ## Converting a Vuex namespaced store module to a Pinia store
 There is an excellent guide on conversion in Pinia docs.
 This section will give steps that need to be followed for each store, and add some details specific to Openverse setup.